PackeTsar/radiuid/README.md

 RadiUID then parses these logs, pulls down the User and IP mapping information and pushes those mappings to the Palo Alto firewall using the published RESTful XML API.

 RadiUID runs as a system service on CentOS 7 and very easy to configure and use.
 All configuration and interaction with RadiUID is via command line on the Linux BASH shell.
-Once the installer completes, RadiUID can be invoked from the command shell by typing "radiuid" followed by the desired command.
+Once the installer completes, RadiUID can be invoked from the command shell by typing `radiuid` followed by the desired command.
 Hit the [TAB] key for command options or hit [ENTER] for the list of options!

 ####   REQUIREMENTS   ####
 --------------------------------------

-OS:			**CentOS 7 Minimal Install (recommended to update to latest patches)**
+OS:			**CentOS 7 Minimal Install** *(recommended to update to latest patches)*

-Interpreter:		**Python 2.7.5 (Included in current release of CentOS 7)**
+Interpreter:		**Python 2.7.X** *(Included in current release of CentOS 7)*

 PAN-OS Version:		**6.X and 7.X**